RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/egeadam-MoreScreams/README.md

 It's my first mod for this game, so expect bugs.

+###### Version 1.0.3:
+Build for v45.

 ###### Version 1.0.2:
 Fixed "Silent After Death" bug.
-Prioritized mod over BiggerLobby to fix it.
+Prioritized mod over the BiggerLobby to fix it.

 ###### Version 1.0.1: